wesley0628/CS118-F23-Project-1/README.md

 - **server.c**: The main server code containing the logic for handling HTTP requests, parsing arguments, and serving/proxying content.
 - **makefile**: The build system for compiling and cleaning the project.
+- **index.html**: A video player page used for testing the serving of local HTML content.
+It instructs the browser to request the output.m3u8 video manifest.
+- **output.m3u8**: A video manifest used for testing the serving of local content.
+It contains information about video chunks and instructs the browser to request `.ts` video chunks, which are hosted on our remote video server.

 ## Build Instructions